-- Box: Box offers the same concept as Dropbox, but with more native apps to improve team collaboration within the platform.
+- Box: Box offers the same concept as Dropbox but with more native apps to improve team collaboration within the platform.
 Box is also less expensive and offers more flexible plans for smaller teams.
 Permissions sharing in Box also tends to be very robust, making it easy to loop in third-party partners and clients on specific repositories.

 - Google Drive: If you’re using G-Suite, Google Drive is already an active part of your business computing experience.
-Google’s cloud storage platform is free with an email address, extremely secure, lightning fast, and very easy to navigate.
+Google’s cloud storage platform is free with an email address, extremely secure, lightning fast, and easy to navigate.
 Permissions can get tricky, but the native file viewer makes Google Drive worth using.

-Project management programs
+Leading project management programs include:

 - Asana: Asana helps teams prioritize goals, stay on-task, and collaborate across all parts of a project.
 List, timeline, calendar, and accomplishment views let employees pick their perspective on work, while in-app messaging and integrations bring the project together one step at a time.

 - Trello: Trello uses “cards” to collect tasks under a single project header.
-Each card is assigned to someone, who manages it as part of the larger project.
+Each card is assigned to someone who manages it as part of the larger project.
 It’s a visual take on project collaboration.
 Plus, there are tons of high-profile tie-ins that make Trello an instant asset within your digital app ecosystem.

 - Microsoft Outlook: The old standard, and for good reason.
 Outlook is an email-calendar client all-in-one.
 Many businesses utilize Outlook for email, making its calendar component a natural fit.
-That, and the fact it’s incredibly easy to use, intuitive, and directly integrated into your email and address book.
+That, and the fact that it’s incredibly easy to use, intuitive, and directly integrated into your email and address book.

 - Google Calendar: In all the ways Microsoft Outlook is convenient and accessible, so is Google Calendar.
-Where Google has the edge is in its usability, which features numerous custom options for creating events, integrating with other cloud services, and recognizing appointments sent to your Gmail account.
+Where Google has the edge in its usability, which features numerous custom options for creating events, integrating with other cloud services, and recognizing appointments sent to your Gmail account.